cirosantilli/linux-kernel-module-cheat/README.md

 If you are using text mode:

-    ./runqemu -d -n

-QEMU cannot be put on the background of the current shell, so you will need to open a separate terminal and run:

-    ./rungdb

-`O=0` is however an impossible dream, `O=2` being the default: <https://stackoverflow.com/questions/29151235/how-to-de-optimize-the-linux-kernel-to-and-compile-it-with-o0> So get ready for some weird jumps, and `<value optimized out>` fun.
+`O=0` is an impossible dream, `O=2` being the default: <https://stackoverflow.com/questions/29151235/how-to-de-optimize-the-linux-kernel-to-and-compile-it-with-o0> So get ready for some weird jumps, and `<value optimized out>` fun.
 Why, Linux, why.

 ### Kernel module debugging